By Deborah Goonan, Independent American Communities

 The Junk Ordinance

-An Illinois homeowner recently made me aware of an new “Junk Ordinance” in Hamilton County, which will become effective this Thursday, June 20th.
+An Indiana homeowner recently made me aware of a new “Junk Ordinance” in Hamilton County, which will become effective this Thursday, June 20th.

 The ordinance applies to unincorporated areas, meaning “all real estate privately owned in Hamilton County outside a city or town.”